sceckert/lab-notes/week2-lab.md

 - NB: The trajectory of the course: exposure to many different types of tools so that we can be the ones making decisions about how we choose and use our tools and that theses tools have POLITICAL and PHENOMENOLOGICAL implications.
 How we “enframe” the world shapes how we think, how we retrieve and remember things.

+## Conceptual Framework
-How texts work in our daily lives - > often takes on a managerial dimension.
+- How texts work in our daily lives often takes on a managerial dimension.
-How we organize our information is directly and materially related to how we publish, circulate, and consume knowledge.
+- How we organize our information is directly and materially related to how we publish, circulate, and consume knowledge.
-	-These superstructural problems have their roots in the base problems.
+	- These superstructural problems have their roots in the base problems.
-	-Neo-marxists talking about the production of knowledge tend to talk about this in an abstract way.
+	- Neo-marxists talking about the production of knowledge tend to talk about this in an abstract way.
 We need to visualize the material conditions of this trajectory of how knowledge travels(a la tracing out the line of cotton that Marx does in Capital) and is produced.

-Texts and Documents:
+## Texts and Documents:
-	We tend to think of documents as points and things.
+- We tend to think of documents as points and things.
-	INSTEAD: we should think of these documents as VECTORS, a line with a direction
+- INSTEAD: we should think of these documents as VECTORS, a line with a direction
 	- ex: A document travels in space and time (on a truck, online, etc) +———————>
 		- allows us to think about indeterminacy of a document; the presence of many versions: how do you know when it’s finished?
 		- ex: email, paper, e-books, etc (all are vectors with certain types of affordances)